 We have a very low counselor-to-camper ratio and all of the staff are trained on the age group they are working with.
 They are trained in emotional, mental, spiritual, and behavioral needs in order to better serve and accommodate each and every child.

 Homesickness is common because camp is often a child's first time away from home.
 We love to care for and pray with each child that experiences homesickness.
-We keep parents in the loop so they know if their child experiences homesickness.
-Our staff is trained how to handle homesickness in order to best serve the campers.
+Our staff is trained how to handle homesickness in order to best serve your camper.

 Working with our professional medical staff, counselors ensure campers receive the treatment and medications they need.
 If your camper takes medications, they will receive the right dose at the right time, every day.